grachetp/grachetp/README.md

 <h1 align="center"> :man_technologist: Pedro Grachet 🚀 </h1>

 <br/> I started programming on my own at home when I was 15 years old using YouTube, and my first programming language was Python! 🐍
-<br/> I am currently 23 years old and I program in C#, TS, GO, and Python!
+<br/> I am currently 25 years old and I program in C#, TS, GO, and Python!
 <br/> This is my GitHub profile, don't expect many commits here, as I do most of my deliveries on the company's GitHub profile.
 I use this GitHub mainly for personal projects and studies.

 :rocket: Senior Fullstack Developer at CIAL D&B 💙🐋
-<br/> 🏢 My previous company's GitHub profile: [pedrograchet-neon](https://github.com/pedrograchet-neon), [pedrograchet-cial](https://github.com/pedrograchet-cial)
+<br/> 🏢 My previous GitHub profile: [pedrograchet-neon](https://github.com/pedrograchet-neon)
 <br/> :purple_heart: I strive for constant growth!
 Focused on backend development with .NET and Golang.
 <br/> :star: Currently studying DevOps, with skills in Azure and AWS.
 <br/> :computer: My backend stack: C#/.NET, TS, GO, Python, SQL, and NoSQL.